 That has been a theme for the Hoosiers this season.
 The squad has been riddled with injuries, but backups and third-string players have stood firm throughout the year.

 Junior cornerback Tim Bennett suffered a concussion against the Illini, but should be ready for the Badgers when IU heads to Madison on Saturday.
 Redshirt junior center Collin Rahrig, who had started the last 15 games for the Hoosiers between center and left guard, was out with a back injury against Illinois.
 He should be back for the Wisconsin game, too.

 But IU has already lost some key contributors, including offensive linemen Peyton Eckert and Dan Feeney for the season, as well as safety Antonio Allen.
 Despite the dings, it has found ways to prevent letdowns.

-Wilson thinks his team is good enough to overcome Coleman’s injury, even against Wisconsin, a team that gives up just 98.4 yards per game on the ground.
+He would like to think his team is good enough to overcome Coleman's setbacks, too – even against Wisconsin, a team that gives up just 98.4 yards per game on the ground.

 "We've been very, very fortunate, as our strength program's taken off and our recruiting's gotten a little better," he said.
 "Walk on program has gotten better, and we've gotten more depth.
 That's why we can weather the storm."